mahirkabir/mahirkabir.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year Computer Science PhD student at the [Virginia Tech](https://cs.vt.edu/), currently advised by [Dr. Na Meng](https://people.cs.vt.edu/nm8247/).
+I am a 4th year PhD student in the Department of Computer Science at the [Virginia Tech](https://cs.vt.edu/), currently advised by [Dr. Na Meng](https://people.cs.vt.edu/nm8247/).
 I have completed my B.Sc. in Computer Science and Engineerings from [Ahsanullah University of Science & Technology (AUST)](http://aust.edu/).

+My area of research is Software Engineering, and Software Security.
+I am currently working on helping developers maintain project configuration well, so that they face fewer run-time errors and security issues.
+I frequently use self-made external Domain Specific Language, Static Program Analysis, and optimized Algorithm & Data Structures to solve different research problems.

 After graduation, I worked as a Software Engineer at [Enosis Solutions](https://www.enosisbd.com/), Bangladesh for 3.5 years.
-My area of research is Software Engineering, and Software Security.
-I am passionate about -  Domain Specific Languages, Static Program Analysis, Algorithm & Data Structures, Problem Solving, etc.
+I am passionate about solving algorithm problems.
+During my undergrad studies, I was an active participant in the national and international level programming contests.

 **Contact**: mdmahirasefk (at) vt (dot) edu